LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

    N = 42
    yes

-In a practical case, the fixed answer would be used for followup goals being tested.
-The question answer read loop (which calls the question check closure) is not used when a fixed answer is provided using the ``logtalk::question_hook/6`` predicate thus preventing the creation of endless loops.
+In a practical case, the fixed answer would be used for follow-up goals being tested.
+The question-answer read loop (which calls the question check closure) is not used when a fixed answer is provided using the ``logtalk::question_hook/6`` predicate thus preventing the creation of endless loops.
 For example, the following query succeeds: